 You will study three 60-credit modules throughout the year including theoretical dermatology and clinical dermatology, plus a research project with a dissertation related to clinical dermatology to complete the 180-credit advanced course.

 You will be taught through a combination of lectures, seminars and self study.

 Approximately 130 hours of lectures, 118 hours of workshops / study days / supervised glass slides teaching as well as 240 hours of supervised clinical teaching and exposure to patients.

 You will also receive three hours of feedback from mock exams.

 1,309 hours of independent study such as preparing for scheduled sessions, follow-up work, wider reading, and completion of your dissertation.

-The primary method of assessment for this course is a combination of essay writing, course work in the form of a clinical presentation, pathology slide reading at the microscope, clinical and theoretical OSCEs and a written dissertation.
+The primary method of assessment for this course is a combination of essay writing, course work in the form of a clinical Powerpoint presentation, pathology slide reading at the microscope, clinical and theoretical OSCEs and a written dissertation and its defence.

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they are subject to change.

 This course is primarily taught at the King’s College London Guy’s and St Thomas’ campuses.